 You could begin volunteering with the police as something to do in your spare time and realize you'd like to turn your passion into a full-time career.
 Completing the volunteer training and making connections with your local law enforcement can help you find these opportunities.
 But even if you have only a few hours a week to devote to the process, you're still making a huge difference in the lives of those around you.
 When you're ready, this exciting experience is only a phone call away.

 Want to know more?
-Just check out the links on the next page.
+Just check out the links below.

 Related HowStuffWorks Articles

 - City of Chula Vista.
 "Senior Volunteer Patrol (SVP)."
 (Accessed 04/26/09) http://www.chulavistaca.gov/city_Services/Public_Safety/Police_Department/Volunteers/svp.asp

 - DPD.
 "Volunteer Police Program Requirements."
 (Accessed 04/26/09) http://www.dallaspolice.net/index.cfm?page_ID=1183

 - Harrington, Cliff. "'Grunt work' takes man to crime scenes."
 Charlotte Observer.
 04/25/09.
 (Accessed 04/26/09) http://www.charlotteobserver.com/597/story/685709.html

 - Hill, Marcie.
 "Police seek volunteers to monitor surveillance cameras."
 Chitown Daily News.
 11/25/08.
 (Accessed 04/26/09) http://www.chitowndailynews.org/Chicago_news/Police_seek_volunteers_to_monitor_surveillance_cameras,18798

 - LASD.
 "Volunteers on Patrol."
 (Accessed 04/26/09) http://lasd.org/online_form/volunteer/volunteer_info.html